 You've got this computed-color visualization machinery.
 Let's take it for a spin.
 We'll take a variety of data from the real world and run it through your color-visualization code.

 data-child-mortality.txt - global percentage of children dying before the age of five.
-The amount of misery in the left part of this graph is breathtaking.
+The amount of human misery in the left part of this graph is breathtaking.
 I trimmed the data to start at 1960 as that's when there is data for every year.
 Data from https://ourworldindata.org/child-mortality

 We'll include this graph in the assignment handout, but the rest you should bring to life through your own code.
 Not many people can say they've built their own numeric-color visualization like this.